Jenelle Evans May Win Custody Of Jace After The Judge Learns This News

 Jenelle Evans has been fighting for full custody of her first-born son Jace for years.
 This Teen Mom star signed over the rights to her son when he was just days old because she couldn’t take care of him.
 Her mother, Barbara, offered to take care of him if she signed over legal custody because she could then provide him with health care through her work.
-Evans did sign over the rights to her mother with the agreement that her mother would give Jace back to Evans once she got a stable job, a place to live and her life back on track.
+Evans did sign over the rights to her mother with the agreement that her mother would give Jace back to Evans once she got a stable job, a place to live, and her life back on track.
 However, Barbara has not kept her promise and now she’s threatening to keep Jace away from Jenelle if she stops filming Teen Mom with her.

 According to a new tweet, Jenelle Evans is now revealing a bombshell that could potentially work in her favor in her custody battle.
 As it turns out, Jenelle’s future husband David had also been going through his own custody case and he managed to get a time in court.
 While Evans has waited two years to get in front of a judge, David got into court and walked away with full custody.
 Jenelle reveals that this just happened and many feel that if one judge grants David full custody, surely a judge would give Jenelle full custody of Jace.